Shadow7726/Z-Wave-PT/zwave-vulnerabilities.md

    - Use RTL-SDR and Gqrx to capture inclusion packets.

 7. **Analyze Traffic:**
-   - Analyze traffic in Audacity to decode the inclusion command.
+   - Analyze traffic in Zniffer to decode the inclusion command.

 8. **Craft Spoofed Inclusion Packet:**
    - Craft a spoofed inclusion packet with the controller and fake node ID.